The 15 Point Checklist on How to Handle Difficult Callers

-Regardless of what the next steps in the process are – whether that’s putting them through to another team, going away to investigate, following up via email, or even putting an instant solution in place – you should always be really clear with the caller.
-Let them know what you’re going to do next, what the likely outcome will be, and how this is going to help them in the situation that they’re in.
+Regardless of what the next steps in the process are – whether that’s putting the caller through to another team, going away to investigate or even putting in place an instant solution – make sure they know and understand what to expect.
+Let them know what you plan to do, why you’re doing it and how you expect it to help.

-- Be proactive and work as quickly as possible to find a solution
+- Work as quickly as possible to find a solution

 - Avoid putting the caller on hold

 Nobody likes being put on hold, so try to avoid doing so wherever possible to make the customer service experience more pleasant for your caller.
 Of course, sometimes it can’t be avoided, especially if the call needs to be forwarded to another team who is better equipped to handle the query.
 If this is the case, explain your reasons to the caller, apologise for the inconvenience and try to make the transition as speedy as possible.

 - Don’t make the caller’s decisions for them